 flaxseed meal or oil

-1. Add beetroot, mixed berries, pear pieces and grated ginger into your blender or bullet.
+1. Combine baby beets, mixed berries, pear and grated ginger in your blender.
 Pulse blend on high until smooth.

-2. Next, add the flesh/pulp of the red pitaya to the blender (use a spoon to scoop out the flesh), add whey protein, yoghurt, and vinegar.
-Place lid on top, and blend well to combine.
+2. Add the flesh of the red pitaya to the blender (use a spoon to scoop out the flesh), yoghurt, and vinegar.
+Place lid on top and blend well to combine.

-3. Serve up into bowls or jars, top with goji berries, nuts, and chocolate.
-Garnish with fresh mint leaves and sprinkle with flaxseed meal to make this MP compliant!
-Now that is one, very red, delicious, energy-boosting treat.
+3. Serve up into bowls or jars, top with goji berries, nuts and chocolate.
+Garnish with mint leaves.